istio/istio.io/content/en/docs/setup/platform-setup/gke/index.md

 for more information.
 {{< /tip >}}

-Follow these instructions to prepare an GKE cluster for Istio.
+Follow these instructions to prepare a GKE cluster for Istio.

 {{< warning >}}
 To enable SDS in Istio, use Kubernetes 1.13 or above.